functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 ```
 Notice the `cwd` value in the `options` object.
 This option is set because we need to make sure NX runs the Serverless Framework commands in the root of each project instead of the repo's root.

-Now that each `project.json` has updated, we can run our Serverless Framework commands via NX's task runner system.
+Now that each `project.json` has been updated, we are able to run our Serverless Framework commands via NX's task runner system.

 Examples: